 - Coach entry based on seat capacity: $29 (less than 30 seats); $55 (31-43 seats); $91 (more than 44 seats).

 - Coin-operated and credit card payment available.

-- Cape Byron Lighthouse is not accessible, however the area outside the lighthouse is flat
+Cape Byron Lighthouse is not accessible for people with mobility challenges due to steep stairs, however the area outside the lighthouse is flat.

 - 9.30am to 4.30pm daily.
 Closed Christmas Day